Payback (1999 film): Plot

 Porter, a career thief and former U.S. Marine, has gunshot wounds treated by an unlicensed doctor, having been shot and betrayed for $70,000, and plans his revenge.
 After months of recuperating, Porter uses a series of petty thefts and short cons to acquire cash, a new suit, and a revolver.
 He and his partner-in-crime Val Resnick had stolen $140,000 from a local Chinese Triad, but Val deceived Porter's wife Lynn into believing Porter was having an affair with Rosie, a call girl he used to protect.
 Lynn shot Porter and left him for dead as Val took the cash to pay off a debt to "the Outfit," a powerful organized crime syndicate.

 Porter confronts Lynn, who has been consumed by guilt and become addicted to heroin.
 He tries to confiscate her drugs, but she finds some in a secondary stash.
-Porter awakes and finds her dead from an overdose the next morning.
+Porter awakens the next morning to find her dead from an overdose.
 Believing that Val was funding her habit, Porter interrogates Lynn's drug connection, who points him to Val's middle-man, Stegman.
 Porter finds Stegman in the company of corrupt police detectives Hicks and Leary, and Val learns from Stegman that Porter is alive.
 Enlisting the help of Rosie, who is now affiliated with the Outfit, Porter ambushes Val during a session with Pearl, a Triad-connected dominatrix, and demands his money.

 Val goes to Carter, a higher-up with the Outfit, who warns him to eliminate Porter on his own.
 However, after Val leaves he directs one of his men to take care of Porter himself.
 Desperate, Val directs Pearl to tell the Triads that Porter was responsible for the $140,000 heist.
 Before the Triads can kill Porter, Hicks and Leary arrive, having found Lynn's body and questioned her dealer, and extort Porter for a cut of his money once he recovers it.
 Following Porter to Rosie's apartment, Val shoots her dog and threatens to rape her, but Porter shoots and wounds him.
 Giving up the names of Outfit bosses Fairfax and Carter, Val is killed by Porter.
 Taking Rosie to his secret apartment, Porter finds a bomb rigged to the telephone by Carter's men, who call him from a car outside.
 Cutting their fuel line, Porter incinerates them with a lit cigarette.